 "Difficult roads often lead to beautiful destinations." - Unknown

-Wearing hijab has become exceedingly difficult for many Muslim women living in America.
-In light of the hardships many Muslim women face, the past few years have actually been quite remarkable.
-Recently, Muslim women and hijab have made some major strides in different areas, including television, sports, and fashion.
-Slowly but surely, the stigmas surrounding the hijab are being crushed.
+The past few years have been quite remarkable for hijab wearing women.
+Muslim women and hijab have made some major strides in different areas, including television, sports, and fashion.
+Slowly but surely, the negative stereotypes surrounding hijab are being crushed.

-We created a timeline of the major recent strides that were made for the hijab.
+We created a timeline of the recent major strides that put hijab on the map in the mainstrem.
 Take a look!

 Amanda Saab competes in (haute) hijab on MasterChef - May 2015